A collection of mindfulness benefits based on proven scientific research.

 12. Be More Assertive

 Assertiveness just may be the most underrated skill in all of mental health.
-The ability to directly and respectfully ask for and pursue what we really want is nearly superpower when to comes to living well, especially for people who struggle with anxiety, low self-confidence, and poor self-esteem.
+The ability to directly and respectfully ask for and pursue what we really want is nearly superpower when it comes to living well, especially for people who struggle with anxiety, low self-confidence, and poor self-esteem.

 Which is why I was intrigued when I came across a small study showing that mindfulness training appears to have beneficial effects both in terms of increasing assertiveness and decreasing anxiety.